 Epidemiology including risk factors and primary prevention

-The RN receives innervation from C5-T1 and originates from the posterior cord of the brachial plexus.
-In the upper arm, the RN branches to the triceps and anconeous, as well as the multiple sensory branches supplying the posterior arm and forearm.
+The RN receives innervation from C5-T1 and originates from the posterior cord of the brachial plexus4.
+Within the axilla the RN is located posterior to the axillary artery.
+It then descends into the upper arm where it branches to the triceps and anconeus, and supplies multiple sensory branches supplying the posterior arm and forearm.
 The RN has potential for injury as it courses down the posterior upper arm and around the posterior humerus, particularly at the midshaft.
-The RN then courses over the spiral groove, which is the site for radial tunnel syndrome.
-The RN supplies the brachioradialis and extensor carpi radialis (ECR) longus before dividing into the PIN and the RSN.
-In 30-50% of population there is a fibrous band at the arcade of Frohse at the proximal head of the of the supinator muscle.5 The PIN emerges from the supinator and a PIN injury will cause weakness in the extensor muscles of the wrist and fingers.
+The RN then courses over the spiral groove of the humerus before it supplies the brachioradialis and extensor carpi radialis (ECR) longus.
+It then divides into the PIN and the RSN.
+In 30-50% of population there is a fibrous band at the arcade of Frohse at the proximal head of the of the supinator muscle.5 The PIN emerges from the supinator and can become entrapped at the opening of the supinator muscle as it abuts the arcade or within the supinator itself.

-The RSN goes distally down the anterolateral forearm, becoming more superficial and radial.
-It has two main branches, the lateral and medial branches, which innervate the dorsal radial aspect of the hand and dorsum of the radial 3.5 digits.6 This is the site of handcuff neuropathy and Wartenberg syndrome.
+The RSN branches off the main radial nerve at or around the lateral humeral epicondyle below the brachioradialis and progresses distally along the anterolateral forearm, becoming more superficial and radial.
+It branches into two main branches 5 cm proximal to the radial styloid; the palmar and dorsal branches, which innervate the dorsal radial aspect of the hand and dorsum of the radial 3.5 digits24.
+This is the site of handcuff neuropathy and Wartenberg syndrome.

 There are some variations.
 The ECR brevis may be supplied by the RN proximal to the PIN, and the brachialis may be supplied by both the radial and musculocutaneous nerves.7